 Habit #5: Create a Study Zone

 Your study zone can be anywhere you’ll be able to be productive, like your room, a coffee shop, or the library.
 Think about what makes each place good or bad.
 Do you work best when it’s totally quiet, or are you better off with some background noise?
 Typically, most students find it helpful to locate a consistent place to do their studying that’s not too quiet and not too noisy.

 Once you have a place in mind, make sure you have everything you’ll need to study with you.
 You’ll need a surface big enough to spread your books, laptop, paper, and other supplies.

-Consider identifying 2 or 3 locations you can make into a study zone.
-This way if your main study area can’t be used for any reason, you have a backup.
+Consider identifying two or three locations you can make into a study zone.
+This way, if your main study area can’t be used for any reason, you have a backup.

 Habit #6: Make Goals

 If you just sit down with the intention of learning everything you need to know, you may be setting yourself up for failure.

 Take a minute to think about the factors that will influence what your goals should be.
 Ask yourself which subjects need your focus now and which can wait until later or tomorrow.
 Once you answer these questions, you can think of achievable goals that will help you accomplish what you need.

 The SMART method is a common way of coming up with good study goals.
 SMART stands for Specific, Measurable, Achievable, Relevant and Time-bound.